daizu-main/dawn/README.md

 6. 🚀 When marketing and design approve it, the PR is merged into `main`, going live in the production shop

-### Force reset on last comit on Shopify admin
+### Force reset on last commit on Shopify admin

-It can happen that the
+It can happen that Shopify gets out of sync with GitHub.
+This is hard to spot because on the admin panel, Shopify will claim to be on the latest commit.
+But sometimes, changes are obviously not applied comletely.

+In that case you need to force Shopify to reset to the latest commit.
+There is an option to do that in the theme admin console under `Onlineshop > Themes > Current Theme > Actions > Reset to last commit`.

+However, this sometimes does not work while the theme is active / published.

+The workaround is to:
+1. Publish another theme
+2. Select "Reset to last commit" for the now deactivated theme
+3. Re-publish the theme